 Which brokers offers more tradeable asset classes, XTB or Exness?

-XTB offers a more diverse selection of investment options than Exness allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, XTB has 10000, compared to 112 from Exness.
+XTB offers a more diverse selection of investment options than Exness allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting and ETF Looking at total tradeable symbols, XTB has 12000, compared to 112 from Exness.

 Can I trade cryptocurrency with XTB or Exness?